 Good Controls Are Important

 An electric grill isn’t very useful if you can’t easily set its temperature.
 We vastly preferred models that had specific temperature settings.
-One model had just two settings—“keep warm” and “on,” limiting our ability to moderate the heat depending on what we were cooking.
+One model had just two settings, “keep warm” and “on,” limiting our ability to moderate the heat depending on what we were cooking.
 The symbols for these two settings were also surprisingly cryptic, requiring us to consult the manual in an attempt to interpret them.
-Only with a temperature probe did we learn what these settings actually indicated.
-Another model had settings that ranged from 1 to 5, and we were again forced to guess the temperatures that these numbers indicated.
+Only by using a temperature probe did we learn what these settings actually indicated.
+Another model had settings that ranged from 1 to 5, and we were again forced to guess the temperatures these numbers indicated.
 Worse still, when we used a temperature probe to find out, we found that there was no functional difference between settings 3, 4, and 5, with all of them heating to a high of 530 degrees—an alarming figure, considering that the grill grates are coated with a nonstick material that can degrade and release toxic fumes above 500 degrees.

 The best smokeless grills provided a wide range of temperatures and featured dials or digital displays that were easy to use and clearly and accurately indicated the correct temperatures.
 Our favorite model was equipped with a digital display that made it especially easy to choose a specific temperature.
 Testers liked that this feature allowed us to set and forget the heat level without guessing or fiddling with the controls, as we would when cooking on a stovetop.
-Better still, we could set the two sides of the grill to different temperatures, in case we wanted to simultaneously cook, say, a piece of fish over high heat and some vegetables over a slightly lower heat.
+Better still, we could set the two sides of the grill to different temperatures in case we wanted to simultaneously cook, say, a piece of fish over high heat and some vegetables over a slightly lower heat.

 Cleanup Matters, Too